 In 1831, the first steamboat traveled to the Upper Missouri (the river reach north and west of the Platte River confluence).
-In the 1840’s, steamboats replaced keelboats along the entire length of the river.
-By the 1850’s, dozens of steamers worked the Missouri between St. Louis and the head of navigation at Fort Benton, Montana Territory.
-The 1850’s witnessed the peak of Missouri river steamboat traffic.
+In the 1840s, steamboats replaced keelboats along the entire length of the river.
+By the 1850s, dozens of steamers worked the Missouri between St. Louis and the head of navigation at Fort Benton, in modern-day Montana.
+The 1850s witnessed the peak of Missouri river steamboat traffic.

 In 1858, fifty-nine boats navigated the Missouri south of the Platte confluence.
 Another twenty-three boats worked the river northwest of Sioux City, Iowa.
 Each of these steamers made multiple trips over the course of the eight-month long navigation season, which lasted from March thru November.
 Some vessels traveled repeatedly between St. Louis and upriver ports; others made shorter trips between St. Joseph, Missouri, and Omaha, Nebraska Territory, or between Council Bluffs, Iowa, and Sioux City.
 In 1859, Omaha recorded 174 steamboat arrivals.
 Many of these arrivals were repeat visits by the same steamboat.